Find Healthcare Schools

 Opticians, Dispensing 15.1% $37,010

-Ophthalmic and Optometric Support Services runs middle of the road when it comes to popularity, ranking #22 out of all the healthcare majors we track.
+Ophthalmic & Optometric Support Services runs middle of the road when it comes to popularity, ranking #22 out of all the healthcare majors we track.
 In 2021, about 14 graduates completed their bachelor’s degree in this field.
-This major is dominated by women with about 64% of recent graduates being female.
+The major attracts more women than men.
+About 89% of the recent graduates in this field are female.

 Racial-Ethnic Diversity